ytakefuji/python-novice/README.md

 There are Python 2.X and 3.X.
 Python 2.X will be obsolete.
 Therefore, all explanations are based on Python 3.X.
 In order to install Python, use miniconda.
+On Windows, download Python3.7 exe file and click it On Mac, download Python sh file and run
+$ bash the downloaded .sh file

 $ pip install library_name
 $ pip search library_name
 In order to know python version